New to poetry? No matter.

 Follow these guidelines to have your poem(s) judged in Highline’s 2018 Poetry Contest:

 - Be a Highline student at time of submission.

 - Keep poem length to no more than 20 lines.

 - Type your submission.

-- Submit up to three poems that have not been previously published.
+- Submit up to three poems.

 - Include name, email address and phone number on each submission.